jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 ## One last gloriously ironic layer of nonsense

 This last piece is painfully amusing.
 You'll recall from earlier in the article, story points were introduced to do what?
-To avoid focus on deviations between work estimates and actual time spent.
+To counteract a tendency to focus on variations between work estimates and actual time spent.

 And what have we done?

-**Under the name of Velocity, we've memorialized and spotlighted this very thing as a core metric.** But we couldn't just stop there, could we?
-Oh no.
-We've also managed to make it far more confusing along the way.
+**Under the name of Velocity, we've memorialized and spotlighted this very thing as a core metric.** But we couldn't stop there, could we?
+Oh no. Through mislabeling and misdirection we also managed to make it far more confusing along the way.

 Bravo!
 Bravo. &#128079;